ZzeZzofas/FC-ABSS/journal.md

 ### Day 15 – July 7
 **Time Spent:** 4h

-Finalized all 3D models and rendered some visuals for documentation.
-I also simulated failure scenarios — like what happens if the heater fails or light goes off unexpectedly.
-Watching the system “recover” in simulation felt like testing resilience in a game.
+I finalized all 3D assets and rendered visuals for documentation.
+I also simulated failure scenarios: heater breaking, pump shutting off, lights going out.
+Each time, I watched how the system degraded and how recovery could be built in.

+It almost felt like stress-testing a video game.
+Watching the algae struggle in simulation made me think of resilience differently — not just building a system that works, but one that can handle failure.

 - ![the 3d with soft texture](images/porrr.jpg)